ansible-content-lab/cloud-deploy/readme/snow_integration.md

-# Bonus: Deploying Your Cloud Workload via ServiceNow
+# Bonus: Deploying Your Cloud Workload via ServiceNow (Documentation still in development)

 Although this demo now works in Ansible Tower, many end-users do not want to learn a new interface in order to perform their tasks.
 This is not a problem at all for Ansible Tower, which provides a RESTful API to allow 3rd-party platforms to kick of jobs programmatically.
 As ServiceNow is widely used in organizations, these instructions walk you through setting up ServiceNow to start this demonstration in Ansible Tower.